emilianvrd/Maneuvers/Science maneuvers/Sci-fi maneuvers.md

 #### Cyborg
 Technological\
 You gain resistance 5 to poison damage and doesn't need to breathe.
 In addition you can affix items, such as weapons or armor, to your body.
 This takes 1 hour.
 An affixed item can't be removed from you by anyone else.
 You can remove an affixed item by spending 1 hour carefully taking it off.
-Increase the damage die of an intergrated weapon by one step.
+Increase the damage die of an integrated weapon by one step.

 ### Armored
 You have trained wearing armor.